zzir/micro-examples/README.md

 - [function](function) - Example of using Function programming model
 - [graceful](graceful) - Demonstrates graceful shutdown of a service
 - [greeter](greeter) - A complete greeter example (includes python, ruby examples)
+- [heartbeat](heartbeat) - Make services heartbeat with discovery for high availability
 - [metadata](metadata) - Extracting metadata from context of a request
 - [plugins](plugins) - How to use plugins
 - [pubsub](pubsub) - Example of using pubsub at the client/server level